mendix/charts/README.md

 The charts in this widget are based on the [https://github.com/mendixlabs/charts/issues](Plotly) library.
 As such, the widget provides support for advanced users to extend or overwrite the basic settings by adding the chart properties as JSON.

+To enable this feature, go to the "mode" option in the "Advanced" tab.
+For the line & column charts, each series has its own advanced tab for its own specialised configurations.

 Below are the available advanced options and their usage:

 ### Layout options (all charts)